nbloomf/shell.struct/README.md

 # shell.struct

 A collection of small programs for manipulating data structures at the command line.
+Why?
+Why not?

 ## stack

 Manipulate named stacks of strings from the command line.

-Basic usage:
+Usage:

 * `zstack push "hello"`: push the string "hello" (without quotes) onto the default stack.
 * `zstack push`: push the contents of stdin onto the default stack.